spring-guides/tut-spring-security-and-angular-js/basic/README.md

 * There is no protection from [Cross Site Request Forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF).

-CSRF isn't really an issue with our application as it stands since it only needs read access to the backend resources.
+CSRF isn't really an issue with our application as it stands since it only needs to GET the backend resources (i.e. no state is changed in the server).
 As soon as you have a POST, PUT or DELETE in your application it simply isn't secure any more by any reasonable modern measure.

 In the next article in this series we will extend the application to use form-based authentication, which is a lot more flexible than HTTP Basic.
 Once we have a form we will need CSRF protection, and both Spring Security and Angular have some nice out-of-the box features to help with this.
 Spoiler: we are going to need to use the `HttpSession`.